kohkimakimoto/essh/website/content/intro/en/managing-hosts.md

 +++
+title = "Managing Hosts"
 type = "docs"
+category = "intro"
 lang = "en"
 +++

 # Managing Hosts

 Hosts in Essh can have tags.
-The tags allow you to classify hosts.
+The tags allow you to classify the hosts.

 For instance, edit `esshconfig.lua` to add some hosts and set tags.